Treatment Option Overview for Prostate Cancer

 Evidence (radical prostatectomy vs. watchful waiting or active surveillance):

-- In a randomized clinical trial performed in Sweden in the pre-PSA screening era, only about 5% of the men in the trial had been diagnosed by PSA screening.
-Therefore, the men had more extensive local disease than is typically the case in men diagnosed with prostate cancer in the United States.[28,29]
+- In a randomized clinical trial performed in Sweden in the pre-PSA screening era, 695 men with prostate cancer were randomly assigned to radical prostatectomy versus watchful waiting.
+Only about 5% of the men in the trial had been diagnosed by PSA screening.
+Therefore, the men had more extensive local disease than is typically the case in men diagnosed with prostate cancer in the United States.[28-30]

 - In a post-hoc–subset analysis, the improvement in overall and prostate cancer-specific mortality associated with radical prostatectomy was restricted to men younger than 65 years.